township-agency/ex_teal/README.md

     ]
 ```

-In the same projects, `dev` config, configure Teal to use `vue-cli` generated
+In the same project's `dev` config, configure Teal to use `vue-cli` generated
-assets rather then the compiled assets.
+assets rather than the compiled assets.

 ```elixir
 config :ex_teal, compiled_assets: false
 ```

-Run `yarn && yarn serve`
+In Teal's `assets/`, host the assets by running `yarn && yarn dev`